-Machinery Safety
+Machine Safety

-According to the Bureau of Labor Statistics, over 1,100 workers in the United States were killed last year by contact with equipment or by being caught up in running machinery.
+According to the Bureau of Labor Statistics, many workers in the United States are killed each year by contact with equipment or being caught up in operating machinery.
+Bottom lines is that these deaths could have been prevented.